Request for Reconsideration Policy

 - popular demand or appeal

-- the use of profanity or the treatment of sex in itself is not an adequate reason for withdrawing a book from the collection.
+- the use of profanity or the treatment of sex in itself is not an adequate reason for withdrawing a book or other material type from the collection.

 Patron requests for reconsideration of specific materials shall be made in writing to the Director.
 After review, including Board input when appropriate, the patron will receive a written explanation of the Library's decision.